Signs You’re Dehydrated and How To Rehydrate Fast

 Intravenous Fluid

 In extreme cases of dehydration, one might get rushed to the emergency room.
 In that case, intravenous fluids will be the way to address this severe dehydration.
 It’s impractical for most people but worth knowing about.
+Signs of severe dehydration are rapid heartbeat, lightheadedness, extreme thirst with dry mouth, and low blood pressure.
+Also, IV fluids may be used after severe vomiting and diarrhea or when someone is not able to ingest fluids orally.

 Milk